Samuel Giuseppe Schlesinger (they/them)

 I've taught mathematics and computer science to students of all ages, with a focus on building intuition and practical understanding.

-Currently, I teach high schoolers across the country through Google's Code Next program.
+Previously, I have taught high schoolers across the country through Google's Code Next program.